briankoser/sfc-listeners-guide/episodes/0001-pilot.md

 Ben likes superhero movies and TV shows.

-Saddest moment of the episode: how excited both hosts are about The Hobbit movie.
+<q class="archivist">Saddest moment of the episode: how excited both hosts are about The Hobbit movie.</q>

-Matt vowed to read The Hobbit before the movie comes out.
+Matt vowed to read <i class="work-title">The Hobbit</i> before the movie comes out.

 <q class="ben">I wish Spider-Man were in the Avengers movies.</q>

 Matt said it would be crazy to buy comic books monthly.

-Ben is looking forward to The Amazing Spider-Man.
+Ben is looking forward to <i class="work-title">The Amazing Spider-Man</i>.